alptekinsunnetci/winSftpClient/README.md

-# WinSFTPClient
+# winSFTPClient

-**WinSFTPClient** is a simple Go-based SFTP client that allows you to upload files and directories to a remote server via SFTP.
+**winSFTPClient** is a simple Go-based SFTP client that allows you to upload files and directories to a remote server via SFTP.
 This tool supports connection to an SFTP server using username, password authentication, and allows recursive uploads of directories.

 The code is open for modification, and you are free to customize it for your needs.
 Please read the instructions below to get started with the application.